-While You Were Sleeping: Is There A Quarterback Controversy Brewing In Chicago?
+While You Were Sleeping: Is A Quarterback Controversy Brewing In Chicago?

 Football.
 Is.
 Back.

-Thursday night featured seven preseason games, including the New England Patriots, who fell to the Jacksonville Jaguars 31-24.
-In other news around the league, the Chicago Bears are sticking with quarterback Mike Glennon has the team’s No. 1 (for now), rookie wideout for the Green Bay Packers Malachi Dupre suffered a scary injury and had to be carted off the field and Jaguars rookie running back Leonard Fournette said he thought his NFL debut was “easy.”
+Thursday night featured seven preseason games, including the Jacksonville Jaguars’ 31-24 victory over the New England Patriots.
+In other news around the league, the Chicago Bears are sticking with Mike Glennon has the team’s No. 1 quarterback (for now), Green Bay Packers rookie wideout Malachi Dupre suffered a scary injury and had to be carted off the field and Jaguars rookie running back Leonard Fournette said he thought his NFL debut was “easy.”

 Check out the video above for a full roundup of all the NFL action that happened while you were sleeping, presented by Bedgear.